Outright Games announces 'Transformers: Battlegrounds', out this Autumn

 Developed by UK studio Coatsink and family-friendly publisher Outright Games, Transformers: Battlegrounds is set to bring a new take on what a Transformers game can deliver.

 The official game page details the Transformers: Battlegrounds plot as follows: “As evil Megatron closes in on the Allspark, Bumblebee and the Autobots need a new commander to help save Earth – you!
-Assemble your squad and roll out for a battle that will rage from Central City to Cybertron… and even to the local multiplayer arcade!
-More information to follow soon.”
+Assemble your squad and roll out for a battle that will rage from Central City to Cybertron… and even to the local multiplayer arcade!”

 You can watch the reveal trailer below.